 - Hold and maintain at least a 2.5 GPA.

-- Ability to maintain confidentiality and exercise good judgement in sensitive situations and crises.
+- Ability to maintain confidentiality and exercise good judgment in sensitive situations and crises.

 - Sense of maturity and responsibility for community and individual safety, security, and inclusiveness.